 When it comes to diet, what you put into your body plays a significant role in your overall appearance and health.
-It can be easy at times to pull into a local fast food restaurant and order a quick bite when you don’t have a chance to cook.
-And this is not always so bad, however, if you select the wrong foods it can be very harmful to your health.
+It can be easy sometimes to pull into a local fast-food restaurant and order a quick bite when you don’t have a chance to cook, and this is not always bad.
+However, if you select the wrong foods, it can be very harmful to your health.

 Effects of Sugar and Fat